leonard-mutuku/spring-logback-logstash/README.md

 </configuration>
 ```
-springProperty values are derived from application.yml which can be overriden at runtime.
-The values are used to configure logging and also used turn on/off shipping of logs to logstash condition. if logstash.enabled value is set to false logging will only be for logback file (/tmp/app_logs).
-STASH_LOG is the appender configured for sending of logs to logstash, where <destination> holds the address of logstash.
+`springProperty` values are derived from `application.yml` which can be overriden at runtime.
+The values are used to configure logging and also used turn on/off shipping of logs to logstash conditionally.
+If `logstash.enabled` value is set to false logging will only be for logback file (`/tmp/app_logs/*`). `STASH_LOG` is the appender configured for sending logs to logstash, where `<destination>` holds the address where the logstash instance is running.

-Logstash configuration is as below;
+Logstash configuration(`/etc/logstash/conf.d/*.conf`) is as below;

 ```conf
 # Beats -> Logstash -> Elasticsearch pipeline.